michaeluno/amazon-auto-links/readme.txt

 [youtube https://www.youtube.com/watch?v=mpDCcp4KBZg]

 = Supports All Amazon Associates Locales =
-Includes Germany, Japan, Italy, Spain, UK, US, Canada, France, Australia, India, and China.
-For the category unit types, Mexico and Brazil are supported as well.
+Includes Germany, Japan, Italy, Spain, UK, US, Canada, France, Australia, India, China, Mexico and Brazil.

 = Works without JavaScript =
 Some visitors turn off JavaScript for security and most ads including Google Adsense will not show up to them.
 But this one works!